 Disputed wills, easements, and property liens are just a few of the issues common to land ownership.
-You could get caught in between the mess and end up losing your resources or, worse still, your new property as well.
-Title insurance is crucial even for a new home and should be among your list of priorities during the closing process.
+You could get caught in the mess and end up losing your resources or, worse still, your new property as well.
+Title insurance is crucial even for a new home and should be on your list of priorities during the closing process.

 MYTH: If no one challenges ownership, then the title policy is a waste